sshiling/42-fillit/README.md

 The main goal is to create the smallest possible square from random Tetris figures. <br />
 Each Tetris figure is named Tetriminos.

-<b>All functions are created in accordance with Norm - the bunch of rules how code should be formatted.</b>
+All functions are created in accordance with Norm - the bunch of rules how code should be formatted.

 **!NOTE** <br />
 Because of 42 School norm requirements: <br />